wp-plugins/code-snippets/readme.txt

 **Code Snippets** is an easy, clean and simple way to add code snippets to your site.
 No need to edit to your theme's `functions.php` file again!

-A snippet is a small chunk of PHP code that you can use to extend the functionality of a WordPress-powered website; essentially a mini-plugin with a lot less load on your site.
+A snippet is a small chunk of PHP code that you can use to extend the functionality of a WordPress-powered website; essentially a mini-plugin with a *lot* less load on your site.
 Most snippet-hosting sites tell you to add snippet code to your active theme's `functions.php` file, which can get rather long and messy after a while.
-Code Snippets changes that by providing a GUI interface for adding snippets and actually running them on your site as if they were in your theme's `functions.php` file.
+Code Snippets changes that by providing a GUI interface for adding snippets and ***actually running them on your site** as if they were in your theme's `functions.php` file.

-You can use a graphical interface similar to the Plugins menu to manage, activate, deactivate, edit and delete your snippets.
-Easily organise your snippets by adding add a name and description using the visual editor.
+You can use a graphical interface, similar to the Plugins menu, to manage, activate, deactivate, edit and delete your snippets.
+Easily organise your snippets by adding a name and description using the visual editor.
 Code Snippets includes built-in syntax highlighting and other features to help you write your code.
 Snippets can be exported for transfer to another side, either in XML for later importing by the Code Snippets plugin, or in PHP for creating your own plugin or theme.

 Although Code Snippets is designed to be easy-to-use and its interface looks, feels and acts as if it was a native part of WordPress, each screen includes a help tab, just in case you get stuck.

-Further information, documentation and updates are available on the [plugin homepage](http://cs.bungeshea.com).
+Further information, documentation and updates are available on the [plugin homepage](http://code-snippets.bungeshea.com).

 [As featured on the WPMU blog](http://wpmu.org/wordpress-code-snippets)

-If you have any feedback, issues or suggestions for improvements please leave a topic in the [Support Forum](http://wordpress.org/support/plugin/code-snippets) and if you like the plugin please give it a perfect rating at [WordPress.org](http://wordpress.org/extend/plugins/code-snippets)
+If you have any feedback, issues, or suggestions for improvements please leave a topic in the [Support Forum](http://wordpress.org/support/plugin/code-snippets).
+If you like the plugin, or it is useful to you in any way, please review it on [WordPress.org][review]

 == Installation ==